dzackgarza/Math-Flashcards/README.md

 ```

 - See the files under 'Decks' for examples of how to typeset things.
 Generally basic inline math like `$ax+b$` and display style equations like `$$\int_0^1 f(x)$$` tend to work fine.
   - You can use markdown in your cards, including lists.
-Images should work.
+I haven't tested images yet.
 See [here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) for general markdown syntax.

 - Everything is rendered with Mathjax, which has only a small subset of Latex functionality.
   One nice way to edit cards is to use something like [HackMD](http://hackmd.io) where you can preview the output of all of the cards before actually "compiling" it into Anki deck: